manjunathrv/VSD_RTL_Design_using_sky130nmPDK_workshop/README.md

 1. Asynchronus Reset D-flip flop : Consists of a AND gate with A and B as inputs - We will only do synthesis of this submodule.
 2. Synchronus Reset D-flip flop : Consists of a OR gate having inputs C and output from submodule U1.
 3. Asynchronus Reset D-flip flop : Consists of a AND gate with A and B as inputs - We will only do synthesis of this submodule.

+The schematic representation of the three different D-flip flop are shown in the below figure

-2. Synchronus Reset D-flip flop : Consists of a OR gate having inputs C and output from submodule U1.
+1. Asynchronus Reset D-flip flop :
+In a D-Flip flop with asynchronus reset, the output Q of the flop will go to active low when reset is low regardless of the clockedge.

-The verilog code of the above combinational circuit with two submodule is shown below
+The verilog code of an Asynchronus Reset D-flip flop is shown below,
 ```SystemVerilog
    module incomp_if (input i0 , input i1 , input i2 , output reg y);
    always @ (*)